-Seahawks’ Jamal Adams misses another practice; DeeJay Dallas the lone healthy tailback
+Seahawks’ Jamal Adams misses another practice; DeeJay Dallas the lone available tailback

 And in a new injury, safety Ryan Neal — who has replaced Adams the past three games — was listed as limited because of a hamstring issue.

-The absence of Carson, Homer and Hyde leaves rookie DeeJay Dallas as the only healthy tailback in practice, with fullback Nick Bellore the only other running back on the roster and Seattle at this point unable to add anyone new by Sunday.
+The absence of Carson, Homer and Hyde leaves rookie DeeJay Dallas as the only healthy tailback in practice (though even Dallas is listed on the report with an arm injury, though as a full participant), with fullback Nick Bellore the only other running back on the roster and Seattle at this point unable to add anyone new by Sunday.

 Carroll on Wednesday didn’t rule out that any of the three injured backs could return for Sunday’s game, and offensive coordinator Brian Schottenheimer said after practice Thursday he is confident the team will be OK.